Has your pet ball python escaped its enclosure?

 How to Search the House

-When you’re searching each room, start by sealing the room off by stuffing a towel in the crack under the door and sealing off any large vents or cracks.
+When searching each room, start by sealing the room off by stuffing a towel in the crack under the door and sealing off any large vents or cracks.

 Once you’ve thoroughly searched the room, shut the door and seal it by once again stuffing a towel under the door crack.